 If you want to apply for the Egypt Declaration Form, you’ll have to provide us with information about your health status.
 To enter the country, unvaccinated travelers must have a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure with a QR code from an accredited lab in English or Arabic.
 Fully vaccinated travelers are exempt from testing requirements.
-Accepted vaccines are AstraZeneca, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V.
+Accepted vaccines are AstraZeneca, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac, and Sputnik V.

 Check our application page to complete the Egypt Declaration Form.